About & Contact

 After that experience, she was angry and excited.
 Angry because it was so difficult to get that information and wondering how, if she was so committed and educated about birth and maternity care and worked in the field and still found it challenging to get this info, what happens to all the parents-to-be who want this information but don't have access to it as easily?
 She was excited, though, because she was encouraged by her doula to become a childbirth educator and a doula.
 And that was the next step in her life's path.
 She went on to be the doula for about 120 births, taught childbirth classes in two area hospitals (one for 7 years and one for 3) and then opened a parenting center (with a store) called Mothers & Company, which was around for five years and closed in January 2012.
 In the summer of 2012, she opened her private practice of Babies in Common in Grafton, where her office was for four years (now it's in Northborough).
 She is passionate about proving empowering, evidence-based and fun childbirth and prenatal classes which help parents get excited about birth, breastfeeding and parenting--and help them get the info they need to make their dream birth at least possible (while staying flexible, of course!).

 In addition to working with families, she loves to stay up to date on the newest research and techniques by attending about 18 days of training per year on lactation, birth and business.
 She is a long-time member of the Boston Association for Childbirth Education, through which she attained her childbirth educator and breastfeeding counselor certifications in the early 2000s.
-She is also a member of the Massachusetts Breastfeeding Coalition.
-She has attended DONA doula training workshops twice (after she was already certified as a birth doula through ALACE/ToLabor), several 1 and 2-day Spinning Babies workshops and the Spinning Babies Parent Educator 4-day workshop, and has attended all but one Partners in Perinatal Health Conferences in Massachusetts since 2001.
+She is also a member of the Massachusetts Breastfeeding Coalition, the International Lactation Consultant Association and the US Lactation Consultant Association.
+She has attended DONA doula training workshops twice (after she was already certified as a birth doula through ALACE/ToLabor), several 1 and 2-day Spinning Babies workshops and the Spinning Babies Parent Educator 4-day workshop, and has attended all but two Partners in Perinatal Health Conferences in Massachusetts since 2001.
 She has attended the TummyTime Method workshop, the Oral Function: Assessment and Comprehensive Care for the Pre-Crawling Infant workshop, the IBCLC Master Class (twice), the Tufts Dental School 3-4 day workshop on pediatric tongue and lip tie releases via laser (4 times).

-In her personal life, she also loves to hang out with her teenage kids and indoctrinate them with 80s music and enjoys occasional date nights, red wine and craft beers with her husband of 20+ years.
-Guilty pleasures: shows on Bravo, Showtime, Netflix, MSNBC...and she also has a particular passion for a certain band--ask her about it if you're curious.
+In her personal life, she also loves to hang out with her college-age kids and has enjoyed indoctrinating them with a love of 80s music.
+She enjoys occasional date nights with red wine or dark beer with her husband of 20+ years.
+Guilty pleasures: shows about real estate, travel and food.
+And she also has a long-time passion for a certain band and Switzerland.

 Melissa Anne DuBois, RN, BSN, CCE, CLC